RunSmartOnline.com | #1 Resource for Faster, Stronger Running

 Is overtraining the same thing as compulsive exercise?

 Compulsive exercise is different from overtraining.
 When you overtrain, your body experiences temporary, and often short-term, injuries or fatigue due to an excessive amount of training.
 But once you’ve been able to identify the issue as overtraining, you typically back off of running and let your body rest and recover.
+If you find yourself struggling with balancing your fitness routine and academic responsibilities, you might consider seeking external assistance, such as hausarbeit schreiben lassen, to help manage your workload effectively

 The central theme of compulsive exercise is prioritizing running or any other form of exercise over many other parts of your life.
 Over time, running becomes less about fitness, fun, and a form of stress relief, and more about something you have to do every single day.